MintyFresh007/Java-Files/README.md

 ### 4. Run the Program

-* Open PortfolioManager.java
+* Go to the PortfolioManager.java tab
-* Click the Run button in Visual Studio Code
+* Click the Run button located on the top right corner
-* Or right-click inside the file and select "Run Java"
+* Alternatively, in Explorer located on the left-hand side, right-click on PortfolioManager.java and select  "Run Java"

 ### 5. Use the Menu